 What is a CS2 radar?

 A CS2 web radar is a second-screen overlay that shows live player positions, utility, and bomb state.
-Here's how it differs from the in-game minimap.
+Here's how the external radar differs from the in-game minimap.

-A CS2 radar - sometimes called a web radar or external radar - is a browser-rendered map view of a Counter-Strike 2 match.
+A CS2 radar - also called a web radar, external radar, or radar hack - is a browser-rendered map view of a Counter-Strike 2 match.
 It updates in real time as the match progresses, showing where every player is, what they're holding, where the bomb is, and where smokes and molotovs have landed.

 It runs outside the game, usually on a second monitor, a phone, or a tablet.
 The game itself doesn't render the radar - your browser does, talking to a service that receives the match state from a small client running alongside the game.